sjoudaki/kids450/README.md

 There is more specific information in the readme file included in the tarballs.

-We note that this fitting pipeline has been included in CosmoLSS (https://github.com/sjoudaki/CosmoLSS), which is the code with expanded capabilities that we actively maintain.
+We note that this fitting pipeline has been included in CosmoLSS (https://github.com/sjoudaki/CosmoLSS), which is the code that we actively maintain and continue to expand.

 Please feel free to contact us at shahab.joudaki@physics.ox.ac.uk if you have any questions.